microsoft/vscode-docs/docs/remote/containers.md

 Also note that, while you cannot use multiple containers for the same workspace in the same VS Code window, you can use [multiple Docker Compose managed containers at once](/docs/remote/containers-advanced.md#connecting-to-multiple-containers-at-once) from separate windows.

-## Quick start: Open a GitHub repository in an isolated container volume
+## Quick start: Open a Git repository in an isolated container volume

-While you can [open a folder in a container](#quick-start-open-an-existing-folder-in-a-container) to work with a locally cloned repository, you may want to work with an isolated copy for a PR review or to investigate another branch without impacting your work.
+While you can [open locally cloned repository in a container](#quick-start-open-an-existing-folder-in-a-container), you may want to work with an isolated copy of a repository for a PR review or to investigate another branch without impacting your work.
 If you're working with a public GitHub repository with an existing `devcontainer.json` file, you can use a Repository Container instead.

-Repository Containers use isolated local Docker volumes instead of the local filesystem which, in addition to not polluting your source directory, has the added benefit of improved performance on Windows and macOS.
-(See [Advanced Configuration](/docs/remote/containers-advanced.md#improving-container-disk-performance) for information on how to use local volumes in other scenarios as well.)
+Repository Containers use isolated, local Docker volumes instead binding to the local filesystem.
+In addition to not polluting your file tree, local volumes have the added benefit of improved performance on Windows and macOS.
+(See [Advanced Configuration](/docs/remote/containers-advanced.md#improving-container-disk-performance) for information on how to use these types of volumes in other scenarios.)

-Let's demonstrate this by using one of the "try" repositories from the first quick start.
+For example, follow these steps to open one of the "try" repositories from the first quick start in a Repository Container instead.

 1. Start VS Code and run **Remote-Containers: Open Repository in Container...** from the Command Palette (`kbstyle(F1)`).